tenox7/ttyplot/README.md

 ## frequently questioned answers

 ### ttyplot quits when there is no more data

+**UPDATE** as of version 1.5 ttyplot will print "input stream closed" and wait forever, instead of quititing.

 this is by design; your problem is likely that the output is lost when ttyplot exits; this is explained in [the next question below](#ttyplot-erases-screen-when-exiting)

 you can also "work around" by adding `sleep`, `read`, `cat` at the end of the stream, etc: